 Each year almost a million people flock to the little village of Waitomo.
 It’s pretty rural and has a number of nice walks that will take you past a couple of waterfalls and over a natural bridge.
 Even if you tried to drive around the area to escape the natural beauty, you wouldn’t be able to.
 But that’s not the reason people come here.
 The real reason is a combination of caves and the inhabitant worms that illuminate them.
 There are numerous boat tours on offer to see the extensive cave network, decorated with what seems to be the lights of a distant, intricate galaxy system rather than the backsides of a thousand maggots.
 In true New Zealand fashion, you can intertwine your peaceful nature holiday with a spot of black water rafting or abseiling.
 Any of the aforementioned activities is reason enough to visit on its own.

 On the west coast, New Plymouth is visited by fewer tourists than the big names of the North Island each year, and therefore effuses even more repose.
 The coastal walkway offers scenery that you have come to expect, and the conical, volcanic Mount Taranaki offers a pleasant backdrop.
-Because of all the volcanic activity in the area, the soil has given the city a reputation for its gardens.
+Because of all the volcanic activity in the area, the soil has given the city a reputation for its gardens which also has an all inclusive rv park.
 New Plymouth is also known for hosting numerous events, art festivals, garden shows, music concerts and so on, so check out what’s on before your arrival.

 The similarities between New Zealand’s capital city and the southern Spanish seaside town of Tarifa aren’t immediately apparent, but as you walk around Wellington you’ll start to feel something flowing through you that intrinsically links the two.
 The city’s varied architectural styles from over the 150 years aren’t so similar.
 For example the engineering feat that is Te Papa.
 The combined National Museum and Art Gallery has transformed Wellington into a busier tourist destination since its inception in 1998.
 Then, as you’re outside overlooking the harbour, enjoying your lunch, it suddenly hits you.
 It’s always windy.
 Fine for a day or two, annoying after a week, and one can only assume that the deepest circle of hell, amidst the fire and brimstone, has an ever present, slightly-too-strong breeze.

 With so much on the list of things to do in the North Island, so many volcanoes to climb, beaches to visit, and lakes to swim in, the truth is that the best part is driving out into the wilderness and getting lost in the countryside.
-A campervan is a great way to see the place with plenty of sites dotted around.
+A campervan with a restroom bought from portable restroom trailers for sale is a great way to see the place with plenty of sites dotted around.
 The natural course is to vaguely head south after arriving in Auckland because after all, if you are finishing up in Wellington, it’s just a three-and-a-half-hour ferry ride across the Cook Straight to the wonders of the South Island…